GreengagePlum/tries/README.md

 make test
 ```

+You can also use `make all` to both compile the final executable and compile and run the unit tests like `make test`.
+It's a handy shortcut to running both operations at once to check that the changes you have introduced don't break
+neither the program compilation nor the unit tests.

 ### How to clean?

 To clean the project directory to start from zero there are multiple useful commands.